Impacts of Sanctions and Export Controls on Supply Chains

 As the Xinjiang discussion above illustrates, due diligence is an increasingly important consideration when dealing with higher-risk markets.
+It will only become increasingly so as the Uyghur Forced Labor Prevention Act is implemented, new Russia sanctions take root and would-be sanctions evaders begin to seek outlets for their sourcing and sales needs.
 Just as a company should understand its goods and technology through classification, so too should it understand its counterparties and third-party partners through some level of due diligence.
 While the level and type of due diligence can and should be calibrated to the relative risks presented by the market, transactions and type of parties involved, it should not be ignored altogether.
-Further, an effective third party due diligence programme can protect a company not just against sanctions and export control risk, but also against bribery and corruption risks, money laundering risks and business risks, including potential exposure to undue financial or reputational risks associated with human rights abusers or unqualified (or underqualified) partners and counterparties.
+Further, an effective third-party due diligence programme can protect a company not just against sanctions and export control risk, but also against bribery and corruption risks, money laundering risks and business risks, including potential exposure to undue financial or reputational risks associated with human rights abusers or unqualified (or underqualified) partners and counterparties.

-Sanctions and export controls typically operate separately from one another, but can be deployed in a coordinated and complimentary way.
+Sanctions, export controls and import prohibitions typically operate separately from one another, but can be deployed in a coordinated and complementary way.
 In considering them, companies should bear in mind that when they see an emergent use of one to target particular conduct or companies, there is a good chance the other will follow.

-2 These guidelines are located at 31 CFR Part 501, Appendix A.
+These guidelines are located at 31 Code of Federal Regulations (CFR) Part 501, Appendix A.

-5 The Entity List, which is maintained by the Bureau of Industry and Security within Commerce (BIS), is a list of individuals and entities (including businesses, research institutions, government and private organisations, individuals, and other types of legal persons) whose privilege to receive US exports has been limited or prohibited due to some form of misconduct or national security concern.
-Those placed on the Entity List, found in Supplement No. 4 to Part 744 of the Export Administration Regulations (EAR), are subject to specific licence requirements for the export, re-export and/or transfer (in-country) of specified items, supplemental to those found elsewhere in the EAR.
+The Entity List, which is maintained by the Bureau of Industry and Security (BIS) within the US Department of Commerce, is a list of individuals and entities (including businesses, research institutions, government and private organisations, individuals, and other types of legal persons) whose privilege to receive US exports has been limited or prohibited due to some form of misconduct or national security concern.
+Those placed on the Entity List, found in Supplement No. 4 to Part 744 of the Export Administration Regulations (EAR), are subject to specific licence requirements for the export, re-export or transfer (in-country) of specified items, supplemental to those found elsewhere in the EAR.

-6 These WROs were authorised under Section 307 of the Tariff Act of 1930, which prohibits the importation of merchandise mined, produced or manufactured in any foreign country by convict labour or forced or indentured labour, including forced child labour.
+These orders were authorised under Section 307 of the Tariff Act of 1930, which prohibits the importation of merchandise mined, produced or manufactured in any foreign country by convict labour or forced or indentured labour, including forced child labour.

-8 Although a destination control statement (DCS) is not required for most EAR99 exports or most re-exports (see 15 CFR 732.5(b)), it is not unreasonable for a company to inquire as to end-user and end-use information to fully assess whether an export is allowable under General Prohibition Five (see 15 CFR §§ 732.3(m) (encouraging performance of ‘Know Your Customer’ due diligence), 744.1 (regarding prohibited end uses and end users)).
+Although a destination control statement is not required for most EAR99 exports or most re-exports (see 15 CFR 732.5(b)), it is not unreasonable for a company to inquire as to end-user and end-use information to fully assess whether an export is allowable under General Prohibition Five (see 15 CFR §§ 732.3(m) (encouraging performance of ‘Know Your Customer’ due diligence) and 744.1 (regarding prohibited end uses and end users)).

-9 See 15 CFR Part 732, Supp 3 (outlining guidance for ‘Know Your Customer’ due diligence); BIS, ‘Best Practices for Preventing Unlawful Diversion of US Dual-Use Items Subject to the EAR, Particularly through Transshipment Trade’, available at http://www.bis.doc.gov/index.php/forms-documents/doc_view/625-best-practices.
+See 15 CFR Part 732, Supplement 3 (outlining guidance for ‘Know Your Customer’ due diligence); BIS, ‘Best Practices for Preventing Unlawful Diversion of U.S. Dual-Use Items Subject to the EAR, Particularly through Transshipment Trade’, available at www.bis.doc.gov/index.php/documents/pdfs/625-best-practices/file.